otherness-space/basic/README.txt

 display.
 For accessibility and search engine optimization, the best order to display a page is the following:

-1. header
+1. Header
-2. content
+2. Content
-3. sidebars
+3. Sidebars
-4. footer
+4. Footer

 This is how the page template is buit in Basic, and it works in fluid and fixed layout.
 Refer to the notes in layout.sass to see how to modify the layout.